danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Download Request.md

 ### Submitter Checklist
 * [ ]  Provide link to dashboard that you wanted to export from Periscope that was greater than 5MB.
 Link: _____
 * [ ]  Provide information on what data you want exported.
+If the query needs to be written still, please indicate.
 (Table name, Columns, SQL statements, etc)
 * [ ]  Provide a file name for the file.
 File Name: ___________
 * [ ]  Select the type of format you would like the data exported in:
   - [ ] TSV (tab-separated values)